You’ve found someone who’d make a great employee for your business, but you suspect the job candidate wants too much money.

 Access to technology can be another important draw.
 While a company cell phone and laptop are practically standard with larger companies, not every company can say that all their processes are online.
 Most job candidates will appreciate a prospective employer who offers the convenience of online, self-service access to things like their timesheets, paystubs, benefits information, performance reviews and more.

 3. Showcase your company culture

 For some employees, a positive company culture is more enticing than competitive compensation or benefits.

-As you talk to candidates about what is most important to them in a job, sell them on what will appeal to them about your company culture.
-That may be your dedication to work-life balance, potential for rapid professional growth, or your company’s community spirit.
+As you talk to candidates about what’s most important to them in a job, sell them on the most attractive aspects of your company culture.
+This may include your company’s dedication to work-life balance, potential for rapid professional growth or community spirit.

-For example, some candidates may want to work for an entrepreneurial company that’s projected to sell to a bigger firm or go public in three to five years.
-They want the opportunity to work in a startup culture and may be willing to take a lower salary for that experience.
+Some candidates may want to work for a smaller, more entrepreneurial company that’s projected to sell to a bigger firm or go public in three to five years.
+They may want the opportunity to work in an innovative startup culture – and may be willing to take a lower salary for that experience.